MoBaioumy/OxMinesweepers_navigation/README.md

 `rosrun robot move_py.py`

+**Goal Setting**
+This allow us to hijack the ROS Navigation Stack and set a custom target for the odometry to reach.

+So this will only work if you are already running `roslaunch jackal_navigation odom_navigation_demo.launch`

+**Known Issues**
-Warning: If you encounter an error that says you dont have permission to run these script
+If you encounter an error that says you dont have permission to run these script or it tells you that `Couldn't find executable named <file_name>`

 Go to the folder where the python scripts are found